agpascoe/MLPipe_template/fast_ref.md

 ## About pre-commit
 * Git hook scripts are useful for identifying simple issues before submission to code review.
 * https://pre-commit.com/
-* use the configuration file to run (exactly) the hook.
+* Use the configuration file to run (exactly) the hook.
 	* `.pre-commit-config.yaml`

 * Use, among others the following: